 We market treated wood products primarily to the railroad and public utility markets, primarily in the United States and Australasia.
 The Railroad & Utility Products business' profitability is influenced by the demand for railroad products and services by Class 1 railroads, demand for transmission and distribution poles by electric and telephone utilities and its cost to procure wood.
 For the year ended December 31, 2004, sales of railroad products and services represented approximately 80% of the Railroad & Utility Products business' net sales.
-Railroad products include items such as crossties, switch ties and various types of lumber used for railroad bridges and crossings.
-Utility products include transmission and distribution poles for electric and telephone utilities and piling used in industrial foundations, beach housing, docks and piers.
+Railroad products include items such as crossities, switch ties and various types of lumber used for railroad bridges and crossings.
+Utility products include transmission and distribution poles for electric and telephone utilities and piers.
 The Railroad & Utility Products business operates 19 wood treating plants, one specialty trackwork facility, one co-generation facility and pole distribution yards located throughout the United States and Australia.
 Our network of plants is strategically located near timber supplies to enable us to access raw materials and service customers effectively.
-In addition, our crosstie treating plants typically abut railroad customers' track lines, and our pole distribution yards are typically located near our utility customers.
+In addition, our crossitie treating plants typically abut railroad customers' track lines, and our pole distribution yards are typically located near our utility customers.